Core Stability And The “TA Hold”

 Functional Movement Screen

-At the Anatomy of Wellness, we use the Functional Movement Screen to analyze movement patters and find compensations that could be limiting your athletic performance or causing unnecessary muscle pain.
+At the Anatomy of Wellness, we use the Functional Movement Screen to analyze movement patterns and find compensations that could be limiting your athletic performance or causing unnecessary muscle pain.

 Ready to take your training or physical therapy treatment plan to the next level?
-Schedule your 45 minute movement screen with us today.
+Schedule your Movement and Exercise screen with us today.